azdavis/azdavis.net/posts/en/limitations-opportunity.md

 removing `impl`s could cause methods to be added or removed for faraway types, which may be used in other functions.

-So, writing an incrementally-updating language server Rust is more difficult than it would be if `impl`s were not allowed in function bodies.
+So, writing an incrementally-updating language server for Rust is more difficult than it would be if `impl`s were not allowed in function bodies.

 ## Conclusion